matthiasnitsch/facebook_opengraph/Documentation/UserManual.rst

 		Added Tab to page properties

-		The Backend view of TYPO3 after the user has clicked on module "Page". (legend of the image)
+		The Backend view of TYPO3 after the user has clicked on module "Page".

 Meta tag values can be edited for every page.
 If a field value is not present on the actual page, the extension slides through the rootline to get a value vor the field.
-If there is none until root-level, the given fefault value in constants.txt will be taken.
+If there is none until root-level, the given default value in constants.txt will be taken.
 In case of an also missing default value the meta tag will not get rendered.